-Mars is a planet in the solar system that has been of interest to humans for centuries.
+Mars has been of interest to humans for centuries.
 It is known as one of the Earth’s “near” neighbors because you can see it from Earth with the naked eye.
 Since ancient times, Mars has also been associated with war and destruction.
 Yet despite its violent appearance, there are many reasons humans should be fascinated by this red planet.

-From being home to water on its surface to hosting an atmosphere composed primarily of carbon dioxide, there are still many things about Mars that we don’t know about.
-This article will present you with ten facts about our neighboring planet, some common knowledge, and others not so well-known, which may change your view on it entirely!
+From being home to water on its surface to hosting an atmosphere composed primarily of carbon dioxide, there are still many things about Mars that humans don’t know about.
+This article will present you with ten facts about this neighboring planet, some common knowledge, and others not so well-known, which may change your view on it entirely!

 - 1 Mars Has Two Moons